The cost of hiring a live-in nanny

 What families should budget for and how to manage hours and overtime for a live-in nanny

-Some families believe hiring a live-in nanny is out of their budget because having someone live in their home is assumed to be more expensive than hiring a live-out nanny for 40 hours a week.
+Some families believe hiring a live-in nanny is out of their budget because having someone live in their home is assumed to be more expensive than hiring a live-out nanny.
 However, depending on your needs, this may not actually be the case.
 In fact, if your family is struggling with finding a nanny that has a flexible schedule, you might find hiring a live-in nanny is just as manageable financially.
+In this article, we'll cover:

 “Every child care situation is unique and families with busy schedules may need a nanny to work irregular hours that are more efficiently handled through a live-in relationship,” says Eva MacCleery, Director of Care.com HomePay.
 “And that scenario can work out really well for a nanny who wants to save money on rent or is at the end of their current apartment or home rental lease.”